Grayson Perry: Tapestries of Class, Taste and ‘Britishness’

 Grayson Perry, Portrait (2014).
 Photo: © Pål Hanson.

-When did you first become interested in creating artworks using the medium of tapestry?
+When did you first become interested in creating tapestry artworks?
 Was there a particular moment?

-I had always liked tapestry because I was always interested in fabrics and quilts and things like that.
+I had always liked tapestry because I was always interested in fabrics, quilts, and things like that.
 But I had never come across a way of doing it practically.
 I did try in the mid-nineties.
 I worked with an embroidery company, but they only created small embroideries, so I used to get someone to sew these bits into a large sewn patterned quilt, but it was a very time-consuming and unsatisfactory way of making a large fabric object.

 But then I was working on a book at the time, and the print publisher guy one day came in and he knew this place that could convert my prints into a tapestry.
 When you make a tapestry it has to go through an awful lot of pre-preparation, but he put one of my prints through without much preparation, and it looked good.
 I kind of looked at it, and thought, ‘Oh it has potential.’
 Then I drew up my first tapestry and I realised the scale it enabled me to work in.
 I was having a book launch at the time—and I thought let’s do something like a logo board, and so I did The Walthamstow Tapestry, which is 15 metres by 3 metres, and where we were going to do the book launch had a 20 metre wall, so we took advantage of it.
 From then on, I kept going.
 It is a technique that allows me to make small detailed works on a large scale—it works very well as a way of making a large object.

-Why is the ability to work on a monumental scale so important to you?
+Why is it important for you to work on a monumental scale?

 Contemporary art real estate is growing.
 Galleries are so big now and so imposing and whenever I get shown where I am going to exhibit, I always feel a bit intimidated by it because I make small things that take a long time to make.
 I am always at a disadvantage to people who make huge things, and have large workshops and do videos and so on.
 So my tapestries are a way of me dealing with a very crafted and detail-rich object that also can be of a fairly large scale.
 So it was the answer to my prayers in a way.

-The Walthamstow Tapestry (2009), a monumental work, that traces the lifecycle of a man and woman, is heavily populated by logo names, many of which are associated with brands of mass production.
-Can we discuss why you referenced the brands as you have?
+The Walthamstow Tapestry (2009) is a monumental work that traces the life cycle of a man and a woman, is heavily populated with brand logos, many associated with mass production.
+Can we talk about why you referenced brands in this way??

 Every single item on the tapestry is a sort of logo.
 Every single item is named underneath by a brand.
 Brands are the modern myths and gods of our time.
 I thought about the tapestry and the large scale of them [tapestries], and thought of one of those religious fresco cycles, and I was also thinking about the most famous piece of textile art to British people, the Bayeux Tapestry, which tells the story of the invasion of Britain.